visvig/forward-forward-algorithm/README.md

 # Forward-Forward Algorithm Implementation

-This repository contains the Jupyter notebook for the implementation of Geoffrey Hinton's Forward-Forward Algorithm applied on the MNIST dataset.
-The code is based on the work of Mohammad Pezeshki.
+This repository contains the Jupyter notebook for the implementation of Geoffrey Hinton's Forward-Forward Algorithm.
+MNIST fully connected The code is based on the work of Mohammad Pezeshki.
 The original code can be found [here](https://github.com/mohammadpz/pytorch_forward_forward).

 ## Introduction